DefinetlyNotAI/Logicytics/README.md

 ## ❤️ Support Me ❤️

-Please consider buying me a coffee or sponsoring me in GitHub sponsor, I am saving for my college funds in MIT, and I need your help!
+Please consider buying me a coffee or sponsoring me in GitHub sponsor, I am saving for my college funds, and I need your help!
 Supporters will be placed in the Credits ❤️

 ### 🔗 Links